 There could be a few more reasons, too, but these are the significant points why an IPO can fail after listing.

-14. Is IPO Good For Beginners?
+14. Is IPO Investing Good For Beginners?

 In addition to understanding the financials, they must also study the disclosure documents to know the investment terms, reasons behind the IPO, lead brokers, and other key things.